We are here for you and your family. Call us for details on our payment plans.

 Okay, so preventing drips and knowing when it’s time for a new faucet or shower head will go a long way in water conservation tactics, but what else?
 In business for over a decade, 3 Mountains Plumbing has compiled the following list of quick water conservation tips:

-1. Collect the water used for rinsing fruits and vegetables and reuse it to water houseplants.
-This is a great tip for DIY’ers who also want to be kind to the environment.
+1. Collect the water used for rinsing fruits and vegetables and reuse it for water houseplants.
+This is a great tip for DIYers who also want to be kind to the environment.
 Visit the farmer’s market and feel good about your water usage as the water flows right from your fruits and vegetables back to your house plants.
-Large mixing bowls and pitchers work great for capturing and pouring the water.
+Large mixing bowls and pitchers work great for capturing and pouring water.

 2. Keep a pitcher of water in the refrigerator instead of running the tap.
 Using a pitcher of water is a simple way to ensure that you and your family are getting and using every single drop of water from your faucet.
 This is far more efficient than accidentally losing excess water down the drain.